Tabor Man Faces 11 Charges In House Explosion

 Witnesses were interviewed by law enforcement, with one witness seeing Hansen with a pipe bomb earlier that day.
 Another witness was in Hansen’s residence earlier that day, and Hansen was boiling gasoline.
 Hansen told this witness he was making Napalm.

-On Saturday, Hansen was discharged from the hospital.
-He was placed on a probation hold and housed at the Bon Homme County Jail.
+On Saturday, Hansen was discharged from the hospital and housed at the Bon Homme County Jail on a probation hold.
 In a post-Miranda interview, Hansen told law enforcement he possessed 48 60-gram firework artillery shells and detonation cord.

 Law enforcement executed a search warrant Saturday at Hansen’s residence.
 During the search, Public Safety bomb technicians discovered two pipe bomb devices that were assembled.
 Each contained suspected energetic material with hobby fuse coming out of one side.